 Judge Sam Sparks for the US District Court for the Western District of Texas, Austin Division, agreed with their arguments, saying that the TDA’s approach, “risks suppressing the truthful speech of dentists who have achieved high levels of training, education, or experience but have not successfully petitioned ADA for specialty recognition,” and that the determination of specialties relies more on “industry bias” than on an actual determination of which specialties are justified and which are not.

 In deference to the First Amendment, the judge said, the dental board must do more if it wants to continue to suppress the truthful speech of these highly trained dentists.

 This is not the first state where the AAID has successfully taken on local dental organizations that defer to the ADA and its specialist definitions.
 Previous victories in California and Florida suggest that we may soon be free to advertise specialties other than those recognized by the ADA.

-If you are looking for a highly trained cosmetic dentist in Tulsa, please call (918) 528-3330 for an appointment with Dr. Kevin Winters, technically a general dentist (for now).
+If you are looking for a highly trained cosmetic dentist in Tulsa, please call (918) 528-3330 for an appointment with Dr. Meghan Hodges.